 Several printed sources I highly recommend to increase your knowledge about these resources:

-State Census Records by Ann S. Lainhart - a nice overview of each state that held a census, what is available, and where (usually offline repositories)
+State Census Records by Ann S. Lainhart - a nice overview of each state's census and where to locate the records offline.

 Censuses Substitutes and State Census Records by William B. Dollarhide - Volume I (Eastern States) and Volume II (Western States) - these volumes go into much greater detail than Ann Lainhart's book and list Family History Library microfilm numbers of many of the state census records and substitutes (tax records, voters lists, etc.).